patricklam/plam.new-webpage/content/top/nz-places.md

 There are no cities here.
 Kaikoura is really pretty with the mountains and the seas close by.
 Also lots of wildlife.
 Good hikes.
-The other experiences I've had are with the Heaphy Track and trips to Charleston and Pohara.
+The other experiences I've had are with the Heaphy Track, trips to Charleston and Pohara, and the Abel Tasman.
 Worth visiting but doesn't have anything really famous.
 Sounds like a reason to go there more.
 Better climbing than Wellington.
 Maybe a bit hard to get to, since you have to either take a boat or a plane.